FAMILY & RELATIONSHIPS

 Get them started

 Suncorp Bank offers bank and savings accounts to help get your little people started on their money journey.
-Popular options for kids include the Suncorp Everyday Options Account (an all-in-one transaction and savings account) and the Suncorp Kids Savings Account.
-Both have no monthly account keeping fees and no minimum balance to open the account or start earning interest.
+There are a range of Everyday Transaction Accounts, as well as the Suncorp Bank Kids Savings Account.
+All personal accounts have no monthly account keeping fees and no minimum balance to open the account or start earning interest (where applicable).

 At Suncorp we believe every money journey is an important one, whether you’re saving for your first house or your first bike.
 There’s something truly special about taking small financial steps together as a family.